MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-azure-hosted-apps.md

 When your code is running in Azure and managed identity has been enabled on the Azure resource hosting your app, the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) determines the credentials to use in the following order:

 1. Check the environment for a service principal as defined by the environment variables `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and either `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` and (optionally) `AZURE_CLIENT_CERTIFICATE_PASSWORD`.
-1. Check keyword parameters for a user-assigned managed identity.
+2. Check keyword parameters for a user-assigned managed identity.
 You can pass in a user-assigned managed identity by specifying its client ID in the `managed_identity_client_id` parameter.
-1. Check the `AZURE_CLIENT_ID` environment variable for the client ID of a user-assigned managed identity.
+3. Check the `AZURE_CLIENT_ID` environment variable for the client ID of a user-assigned managed identity.
-1. Use the system-assigned managed identity for the Azure resource if it's enabled.
+4. Use the system-assigned managed identity for the Azure resource if it's enabled.

 You can exclude managed identities from the credential by setting the `exclude_managed_identity_credential` keyword parameter `True`.
+You may also choose to use the `BlobServiceClient` from the `azure.storage.blob` package to interact with an [Azure Storage Account](https://learn.microsoft.com/azure/storage/common/storage-account-overview).

 In this article, we're using the system-assigned managed identity for an Azure App Service web app, so we don't need to configure a managed identity in the environment or pass it in as a parameter.
-The following steps show you how to use `DefaultAzureCredential`.
+The following steps show you how to use `DefaultAzureCredential` and `BlobServiceClient`.

 First, add the `azure.identity` package to your application.